Packages

 routes | (deprecated) Register additional routes (example) |

-Every models extends the base model which uses the HasEventyGlobalScopeFilter
+Every model extends the base model which uses the HasEventyGlobalScopeFilter

 trait so it's possible to add scopes to every model, for example: category.scopes